 A Critical Control Point is a point, step or procedure at which controls can be applied and a food safety hazard can be prevented or eliminated.
-These have been customized for Western University and are carefully monitored through documentation such as receiving logs, temperature logs as well as it has been storing it properly while in transition between the warehouse and our door.
+These have been customized for Western and our door.
 Is this product safe for our customers if it arrives in a thawed state?
-Next we receive it. but have to ensure that it is put into proper storage before it can be exposed to any contaminants in our loading area.
+Next we receive it, but have to ensure that it is put into proper storage before it can be exposed to any contaminants in our loading area.
 While storing this product, we must ensure that it is always kept at an appropriate temperature and in a safe environment.
 This item could be sitting on our shelves, in a fridge or freezer for an extended period of time and we wouldn't want to compromise its quality while in our possession.
 Finally it's time to prepare and serve our hamburger.
-Product must be thawed. cooked and held for serving in suitable conditions and temperatures.
+Product must be thawed, cooked and held for serving in suitable conditions and temperatures.
 Again while serving we have to know that it is being served in the most safest way possible.
 And Voila!
 We've sold our customers the best and safest product possible!